Lisa Kirk: Career

 Kirk was active in the early days of television, appearing in such anthology series as Studio One, where she co-starred in The Taming of the Shrew on June 5, 1950.
-She also appeared on Kraft Television Theatre, The Colgate Comedy Hour, and General Electric Theater.
-In later years she guested on Bewitched and The Courtship of Eddie's Father, as well as variety series like The Ed Sullivan Show, The Hollywood Palace, and The Dean Martin Show.
+She appeared on Kraft Television Theatre, The Colgate Comedy Hour, and General Electric Theater.
+In later years she guested on episodes of sitcoms like Bewitched and The Courtship of Eddie's Father, as well as variety series like The Ed Sullivan Show, The Hollywood Palace, and The Dean Martin Show.

 Kirk frequently appeared at the Persian Room in the Plaza Hotel.
 She also appeared at New York City's Rainbow and Stars nightclub.
 In a review of her act at Rainbow and Stars in April 1989, New York Times critic John S. Wilson wrote that Kirk's "long career has given her polish, presence and a solid foundation of songs by Rodgers and Hammerstein, Cole Porter and Jerry Herman with which she is associated.
 She has maintained such a trim structure that she can do justice to a song called 'Is That Really Her Figure?'
 And although her voice may not be as full-bodied as it once was, she has a warm, easy projection that gives sensitivity and color to her songs."

 In addition to Kirk's appearances on original cast albums and compilations of Broadway performances, she recorded a number of solo recordings, including I Feel A Song Comin' On and Lisa Kirk Sings At The Plaza (1959).